 - 2. We inquired of management, and inspected the Receipt Register Report and Payment Register Detail Report for evidence of debt issued during 2020 or 2019 or debt payment activity during 2020 or 2019.
 All debt agreed to the summary we used in procedure 3. - 3.
-We obtained a summary of loan debt activity for 2020 and 2019 and agreed principal payments from the related invoices to the Enterprise Debt Service Fund payments reported in the Payment Register Detail Report.
+We obtained a summary of loans debt activity for 2020 and 2019 and agreed principal and interest payments from the related debt amortization schedule to debt service fund payments reported in the Payment Register Detail Report.
 We also compared the date the debt service payments were due to the date the Village made the payments.
-We found no exceptions. - 4.
-We agreed the amount of debt proceeds from the debt documents to amounts recorded in the Enterprise Improvement Fund per the Receipt Register Report.
-The amounts agreed.
+We found no exceptions.